Shakespeare may have had a point when he wrote “What’s in a name? That which we call a rose by any other name would smell as sweet.”

 You need to figure out what keywords people type into searches that you would like to lead to your app and then use these keywords in your App Name and in the keywords field when you submit your app.
 The keywords field is a maximum of 99 characters and you want to make the best of them.
 Keywords should all be single words separated by a comma.

 There are also a lot of tools and services that are geared specifically towards optimizing your keywords in the App Store and beyond.
-You could check out Sensor Tower, Mobile Dev HQ, or Appnique.
-There are many others out there.
+You could check out Sensor Tower but there are many others out there.

 Once you have put together a list of keywords that relate to your app you can start to analyze them.
 If you try to target the most popular keywords then expect tough competition.
 The Holy Grail is a popular keyword that people are always searching for, but that few apps included in their keyword list.
 You can also learn a lot from checking which keywords your most successful competitors are using.